snap-stanford/snap-python/doc/source/reference/basic.rst

      .. describe:: Reverse()

-        Returns a Python string with the contents of the TStr reveresed.
+        Returns a Python string with the string reversed.

      .. describe:: GetPrimHashCd()

-        Returns the primary hash code for the TStr.
+        Returns the primary hash code for the string.

      .. describe:: GetSecHashCd()

-        Returns the secondary hash code for the TStr.
+        Returns the secondary hash code for the string.

      .. describe:: IsInt()